 Essays about game development, thinking and books

-My GPTs and prompt engineering en ru
+My GPTs and prompt engineering ru en

 Ponies are doing prompt engineering (c) DALL-E